 Although hiking in the hills is not a walk, regular walking helps to get you fit for your next hike!
 You can also use longer walks (over an hour) close to home to break in your hiking boots.

 The emphasis here is on regular walks; an easy way to do this is to try for the infamous 10,000 (to 20,000) steps and walk them daily.
 Maybe before work each day or during your lunch hour.
-The important thing here is every day - make it a routine and you are more likely to keep at it.
+The important thing here is every day - make it a routine and you are more likely to keep it up.

 After a couple of weeks you could start adding a daypack with some weight.
 Just put everything you will carry on your tour in there: a rain jacket, warm sweater, at least one litre of water or maybe hot tea, your camera, and if it's lunchtime you could pack your lunch.

 Try walking even if the weather is not ideal, just make sure you are warm and dry.
 This is a good time to test that your hiking gear works even if it is stormy or raining.

 For those who like it a little faster jogging is a great option.
 About 5 km twice a week is perfect training for your next hiking tour.
 You not only improve your endurance but also train your feet and leg muscles at the same time.

 Nordic Walking is the joint-gentle alternative to jogging and fantastic endurance training.
 A hit in Europe for many years but in New Zealand it is still little known.
 Nordic Walking strengthens your whole body by using walking poles.
 Check it out on Google.

 During your Sidetracks Women multi-day hike, you will also build up your fitness and become more efficient day after day.

-By the last day you will be feeling as fit as you wished you would have been on the first day when you started.
+By the last day you will be feeling as fit as you wished you would have been on the first day.